alemagio/fastify-stampo/README.md

 ![Node Build](https://github.com/nucleode/typescript-microservice-starter/workflows/Node%20Build/badge.svg)
 ![Docker Build](https://github.com/nucleode/typescript-microservice-starter/workflows/Docker%20Build/badge.svg?branch=master)

-`Stampo` is a friction-free features-complete boilerplate for building Node.js backend services and microservices with TypeScript.
+`fastify-stampo` is a friction-free features-complete boilerplate for building `Fastify` backend services and microservices with TypeScript.
 It works on Windows, Linux, and macOS and makes the developer productive in no time!
 It supports any _Active LTS_ Node.js version (`12.12.x`, `14.x.x`, `16.x.x`).
+It is an adaptation of `Stampo` for `Fastify`.

-There are only three steps you need to do to be productive after `Stampo` is initialized (follow the [Getting Started](#getting-started) section):
+There are only three steps you need to do to be productive after `fastify-stampo` is initialized (follow the [Getting Started](#getting-started) section):
 1. Put your code inside the `./src` folder
 2. Put your tests inside the `./test` folder.
 3. Relax and enjoy coding!